Data dashboard

 Last updated

-Under the datafields pane (also called the data dashboard), you get an overview of all datafields used in the active document, grouped by default by:
+Under the datafields pane (also called the data dashboard), you get an overview of all used in the active document, grouped by default by:

 the concepts to which the datafields are connected; and